 Someone designed the Dulles International Airport strangely, I think.
-The planner-may he rest in peace-separated the concourses by walkways the length of several football fields, only without first-down markers.
+The planner-may he rest in peace-separated the concourses by walkways the length of several football fields, but without first-down markers.
 Between most of these passages are escalators.
-I realize many airports have escalators.
-The better stores at the mall have them as well, such as Sears.
-I love escalators.
-I went up and down them as a kid, when I could get away with it.
-I traveled several miles, without going anywhere.
+Many airports have escalators.
+The better stores at the mall have them as well.
+I like escalators.
+I went up and down them as a kid-when I could get away with it.
+I traveled several miles without going anywhere.
 Escalators take us higher without us trying.
-Airplanes do that, too, but escalators do it slower so we can feel the happening in smaller increments.
-The slow speed lets us think, that is, if we're smart enough or astute enough to do such a thing as ruminate on an escalator.
+Airplanes do that, too, but escalators do it slower so that we can feel the ascension in smaller increments.
+The slow speed allows us to think-that is, if we are astute enough to ruminate on an escalator.

 Some of the escalators at Dulles International Airport sport large metal rivets along the sides of the black rubber railing-the railing that moves with the metal steps.

-At Dulles International Airport, strange bulbs reflect light onto the high ceilings, so that as one progresses from the bottom to the top of the escalator, one simultaneously transcends from darkness to light, or, for more weary souls, from the abyss to the empyrean.
+At Dulles International Airport, strange bulbs reflect light onto the high ceilings, so that as one progresses from the bottom to the top of the escalator, one simultaneously transcends from darkness to light, or-for more weary, "stoned" souls-from the abyss to the empyrean.

-The large rivets I have called rivets must never be called rivets, for they hold nothing together; they are decorative.
-In size, they measure between the lid of a Skippy's peanut butter jar, and a Frisbee.
-Someone polished these things I must never call rivets, and, as one ascends, they appear at regular intervals, burnished to a high sheen.
+The large rivets that I have chosen to call "rivets" must not be called "rivets," for they hold nothing together; they are decorative.
+They measure in size between the lid of a Skippy peanut butter jar and a Frisbee.
+Someone polished these things very nicely indeed, and, as one ascends, these things that are not rivets appear at regular intervals, burnished to a high sheen.

 The Jetsons lived high on the technological hog; pardon me for stating the obvious.
 In my learned opinion, the Dulles International Airport smacks of the Jetson world.
-Let me be completely honest: All escalators smack of the Jetson world, to me.
+Let me be completely honest here: All escalators smack of the Jetson world.
 There.
 I said it.

-The Jetsons was a cartoon, but this was real.
-I ascended the escalator, marveling that a stairway moves beneath my feet.
-You know this about me already, I think: I never get over certain thrills others take for granted, and even come to despise.
-For instance, I am still dumbfounded by indoor running water flowing from pipes when I turn a spigot-thing.
-I am equally mesmerized by indoor showers, and can stand inside them for protracted periods.
-I have a box in my little apartment that keeps my carton of eggs cold, even when the room is hot.
+I ascended the escalator, marveling that a stairway moved beneath my feet.
+You know this about me already, I think: I never get over certain thrills that others take for granted and even come to despise.
+For instance, I am still dumbfounded by indoor running water flowing from pipes when I turn a spigot.
+I am equally mesmerized by indoor showers and can stand inside them for protracted periods.
+I have a tall metal box here in my cottage that keeps my carton of eggs cold, even when the room is hot.
 I have seen, in other places, appliances able to metamorphose bread into toast, making it suitable for strong applications of butter.